 Detention/City Jail - Schedules available 24 hrs/7 days a week

-Work with Detention Officers; transport prisoners to downtown Madison jail; transport prisoners to court; paperwork, filing and answer phones; ability to work within specific guidelines; ability to maintain confidentiality.
-For more information please contact Detective Kris Steffa 623-930-3226 or KSteffa@glendaleaz.com.
+You will work with Detention Officers and assist with transporting prisoners downtown to the Madison jail and court, complete paperwork, file and answer phones; ability to work within specific guidelines and ability to maintain confidentiality.
+Must possess a valid AZ driver’s license and good driving record.
+For more information please contact Marie Shepherd 623-930-3282 or email@example.com.

 Most of us know someone that has been a victim of a crime.
 A neighbor, a relative, a friend and sometimes even ourselves.
 It’s unfortunate, but crimes take place every day.
-Whether it is an Assault, a Burglary or even a Homicide.
-Victims of these crimes often need immediate assistance to deal with what has happened.
+Whether it is an Assault, a Burglary or even a Homicide, victims of crimes often need immediate assistance to deal with what has happened.
 For over 33 years, the Victim Assistance Unit of the Glendale Police Department has been there to help.
-A large part of our assistance comes from interested volunteers that want to give back to their communities and lend a helping hand.
+A large part of our assistance comes from caring volunteers that want to give back to their communities and lend a helping hand.

 - Mobile Team - On-call assignments available.

-Provide support and referral assistance to victims and families; act effectively in emergency and crisis situations; experience in counseling, victim support field is preferred; ability to commit to completing mandatory training; must have good driving record and a valid AZ Driver's License; ability to maintain confidentiality.
+Provide support and referral assistance to victims and families; act effectively in emergency and crisis situations; experience in counseling, victim support field is preferred; must complete mandatory training; must have good driving record and a valid AZ Driver's License; ability to maintain confidentiality.